 The company makes estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts and assets and liabilities within the next financial year are discussed below:
+The estimate and assumption that has a significant risk of causing a material adjustment to the carrying amounts and assets and liabilities within the next financial year is discussed below: